balena-os/balena-image-flasher-unwrap/README.md

 Run `docker-run` or adapt it based on your needs.
 It takes one argument (the absolute path of the flasher image) and outputs, in the `output` directory, the resin image.

+#### Usage examples

+Balena device types can either boot a resin-image directly, or boot a flasher image that on boot flashes the resin-image it contains.

+To unwrap the resin image from a resin image flasher image:

+ ./docker-run /path/to/balena.img

+This action results in an image in the output directory that can be directly flashed using Etcher.

+To convert it into a different format to use in emulators, specify the image format as extra arguments:

+ ./docker-run /path/to/balena.img -F vmdk

+ You can optionally set the image size to a new value in bytes (see qemu-img man page for details):

+ ./docker-run /path/to/balena.img -F vmdk -s <bytes>

 ### Run the script directly